The Problem With Those Headlines About Meghan Markle & Her Staff? They’re Sexist.

 The reality is: Prince Harry and Markle are in a stage of great transition.
 They are coming up on their first wedding anniversary, they are expecting their first child, they are renovating and moving into Frogmore Cottage on the Windsor Estate, and they are splitting courts with Prince William and Kate Middleton.
 During this time, staff has come alongside them to aid in the transition, and not all of the roles were permanent from the onset, such as Samantha Cohen, who took over the role of Prince Harry’s private secretary on an interim basis after Edward Lane Fox left.

-Markle is using her position of influence to speak out on important issues such as women’s rights and gender equality, but instead of being seen as a leader, she is being criticized for one of the oldest sexist insults in the book – not being nice enough.
-Moreover, not being nice enough in situations that are only rumored.
+Markle is using her position of influence to speak out on important issues such as women’s rights and gender equality, but instead of being seen as a leader, she is being criticizsd for one of the oldest sexist insults in the book – not being nice enough.
+Moreover, not being nice enough in situations that are only rumoured.

 Advertisement